Aptomi/k8s-app-engine/README.md

 ## Quickstart

 ### Installation
 There are several ways to install Aptomi.
-We recommend **Compact** as a starting point, but you may pick one that suits your needs the best:
+The simplest one is **Compact**, but you may pick one that suits your needs:

 Installation Mode     | Aptomi | App Deployment | Description
 ----------------------|--------------------|----------------|-------------
 [Compact](docs/install_compact.md) | Local machine | *Yes* | Aptomi will be installed on a local machine (binaries or in a single Docker container)
 [Kubernetes](docs/install_kubernetes.md) | Container on k8s  | *Yes* | Aptomi will be deployed on k8s in a container

 You can also install it in a stripped-down mode, mostly to explore concepts and look at API/UI.
-It will use a fake executor and thus will **NOT** be able to perform any app deployments:
+It will use a fake executor and thus will **NOT** be able to perform any app deployments to k8s:

 Installation Mode     | Aptomi / UI | App Deployment | Description
 ----------------------|--------------------|----------------|-------------